 During daylight hours the music is different.
 The "Good morning Nigeria!" cockerel calls begin around 3am.
 Then as the skies lighten there is other squawking, small birds twitter, there's the lonely whine of a hunting falcon, sparrows cheeping, cackling crows, sad whistlings, decisive toots and the cooing of doves.

 More often this background from so many invisible voices is drowned out by full volume distorted rap music or passionate evangelists broadcasting through megaphones about the power of prayer or stuttering radio transmissions about what's going on in government or in an English football squad or the latest measures to control cattle rustling.
-No-one seems to listen to any of it so it is a relief when the electricity supply fails again and I can once more tune into natural sounds - people's voices, children shouting, kissing noises as someone attracts the attention of a motorbike taxi, dog barks, goats bleating, lowing from hump-backed cattle, birds and that bloody cockerel that woke me at 3am this morning.
+No-one seems to listen to any of it so it is a relief when the electricity supply fails again and I can once more tune into natural sounds - people's voices, children shouting, kissing noises as someone attracts the attention of a motorbike taxi, dog barks, birds whittering, goats bleating, lowing from floppy-eared hump-backed cattle, and that bloody cockerel that woke me at 3am this morning.